PeterJohnson/allwpilib/design-docs/command-contexts.md

 ## CommandOpMode

-In addition to providing the `Trigger`s described in [command opmodes](opmodes-commandbased.md), the `CommandOpMode` class extends `Context` extends `Context`, allowing any opmode to be used wherever a context is expected.
+In addition to providing the `Trigger`s described in [command opmodes](opmodes-commandbased.md), the `CommandOpMode` class extends `Context`, allowing any opmode to be used wherever a context is expected.
 The condition of the `Context` is when the opmode is selected (regardless of enabled/disabled status).

 Note that the `selected` trigger must have a base condition that has rising and falling edges.